Gas, bloating, and constipation.

 While starving them you will also be taking either herbal antibiotics or prescription antibiotics to further kill off the overgrowth.

-There are multiple diets used to help treat SIBO and each has their advantages and disadvantages.
+There are multiple diets used to help treat SIBO and each has its advantages and disadvantages.

-Ultimately you will find a lot of inconsistencies between the diets, so the main goal here should be to stick to one of the diet and your treatment protocol very closely.
+Ultimately you will find a lot of inconsistencies between the diets, so the main goal here should be to stick to one of the diets and your treatment protocol very closely.